NyperYuhgard/sonic1_pc/README.md

 ## Roadmap / known stubs

-- Special Stage, Continue, Ending and Credits screens (state machines only).
 - Demo mode.
+- Continue, Ending and Credits screens (state machines only).
 - Zones other than Green Hill — data structures/tables are ported where the ASM requires them; asset pointers may be `NULL`.
 - Software "Delay"-style VBlank features and the Z80 sound driver (the PC sound